Management style: Democratic

 The democratic management style involves managers reaching decisions with the input of the employees but being responsible for making the final decision.
 There are many variations of this style of management including consultative, participative, and collaborative styles.
 Employee ideas and contributions are encouraged, but not necessary.
 Communication is both top-down and bottom-up and makes for a cohesive team.

 This type of style is versatile with the advantages of having more diverse perspectives involved in decision making.
 As employees are being taken into account before the manager makes decisions, the employees feel valued which increases motivation and productivity.

 Disadvantages of the democratic management style are the time it takes to make a decision due to the gathering of ideas and opinions.
 There is also the potential conflict of different viewpoints playing a role in the decision making and as a result, employees can feel less valued if their input is not taken, leading to decreased morale and productivity.

 Consultative style

-With this management style, trust and confidence is placed in the employees and management actively seeks out their opinions.
+In consultative style of management, employees are trusted, and the management often seeks their opinions on key decisions.